Bottling agility: Transformation through ecosystems

 Looking forward, how can ecosystem partners strengthen resiliency?
 Accessing ecosystems can enable companies to swap or even replace suppliers and reduces over-reliance on core capabilities that hobbled the speed of many during the early days of COVID-19.

-I have a couple of examples: One microchip manufacturer introduced new suppliers in January, based on early news of COVID-19, to build a surplus inventory that has helped mitigate disruption.
+I have a couple of examples: One microchip manufacturer introduced new suppliers based on early news of COVID-19, to build a surplus inventory that has helped mitigate disruption.
 Uber’s ecosystem play—Uber Eats—gave them the resiliency to thrive during the pandemic despite a steep decline in their core ride-sharing business.
 Revenue from grocery deliveries and take-outs more than doubled to $7 billion.

 90% of C-suite executives consider building an ecosystem business model important for their company as they attempt to navigate the disruption caused by the pandemic and seek new avenues for future growth

 Many of the companies that have successfully staved off the worst of the pandemic have leaned on partners to weather the storm.
 Maybe there’s a message in the bottle of household cleaner that other companies should take to heart: Ecosystems are critical to organizational agility and resilience.
 Perhaps more importantly, they have enabled companies to take advantage of unexpected opportunities even in a pandemic.

 This blog was originally published on February 8, 2021, and was updated with new information on February 9, 2022.